Announcement:3 April 2022

 Elevation:733 feet | 223 meters

-The Cleveland Ohio Temple is currently in the planning stages.
+The Cleveland Ohio Temple is currently in the planning and approval stages.
 No groundbreaking date has been announced.

 On December 19, 2022, the location of the Cleveland Ohio Temple was announced as a parcel of property on Brecksville Road (south of Longano Drive) in Independence, Cuyahoga County.
-Plans call for a single-story temple of approximately 9,900 square feet.1
+Plans call for a single-story temple of approximately 9,000 square feet with a 100-foot spire.
+A 2,200-square-foot ancillary building will provide a non-patron waiting area, restrooms, break room, and storage for grounds and maintenance equipment.2

 - "Three Temple Sites Announced in the Americas," The Church of Jesus Christ of Latter-day Saints News Release, 19 Dec.
 2022.